RSamaium/CanvasEngine/readme.md

 * `getLayerObject()` changed in Tiled class
 * Fix `getLayer()` in Tiled class
 * Fix display when an object layer is present in Tiled class
+* fix bug where variables would not properly reset in Animation class (SomeKittens)
+* Caching of sound already loaded

 ### v1.3.0